Club Flight Instructors

 Jonathan moved to the Wilmington area in 2017 after a 16-year career in law enforcement.
 Jonathan was a Military Policeman with the 3D US INF Regiment (The Old Guard) stationed at Ft.
 Myer, VA for 5 years before joining the Virginia State Police as a Trooper and eventually became a Special Agent with the Virginia State Police Bureau of Criminal Investigation.

-Jonathan's interest in aviation began with an after school program at the age of 7 which culminated in several discovery flights.
+Jonathan's interest in aviation began with an after-school program at the age of 7 in Mid-Coast Maine, which culminated in several discovery flights.
 After earning his private pilot certificate in 2008, Jonathan worked as a FLIR operator on the Virginia State Police Aviation Unit's Bell 407 turbine helicopter.

 Jonathan returned to pursue his career in aviation after leaving his career in Law Enforcement in 2016 and attending ATP Flight School at the Raleigh-Durham location (KRDU) for their career pilot program.
-While at ATP, Jonathan earned his Instrument, Commercial Single and Multi-Engine Certificates, as well as Multi-engine Flight Instructor, Single-engine Flight Instructor, and Instrument Flight Instructor Certificates.
-Jonathan also recently earned his Commercial Airplane Single Engine Sea certificate and teaches pilots to fly seaplanes in Wilmington with Aqua Aero LLC in a Maule M-7-260 Amphibian.
+While at ATP, Jonathan earned his Instrument, Commercial Single and Multi-Engine Certificates, as well as Multi-engine Flight Instructor, Single-engine Flight Instructor, and Instrument Flight Instructor Certificates, and then earning a Gold Seal Flight Instructor Certificate in early 2021.
+Jonathan then earned his Commercial Airplane Single Engine Sea certificate and teaches pilots to fly seaplanes in Wilmington with Aqua Aero LLC in a Maule M-7-260 Amphibian.

 Accrina Grandin moved to Wilmington in 2012, where she met her soon to be husband.
 After successfully running a business together for a couple years the pair decided to pick up flight training together and switch industries- finally pursuing their passion for aviation.
 After their initial discovery flight in October 2015, Accrina quickly immersed herself in the aviation community; working at the Wilmington airport FBO and at her flight school, Brunswick Air- located in Southport.
 After earning her private, instrument, and commercial ratings, Accrina went on to get her instrument and advanced ground instructor accreditation, and started her A&P mechanic apprenticeship under Rich Gwin, an FAA Master Mechanic at Cape Fear Airworks.
 Accrina recently earned her CFI and is working towards her CFII in her spare time.